Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Results

-As particular examples we analyze the partial decay widths of the heavy neutral MSSM Higgs bosons into $b\bar b$ pairs and of the charged Higgs boson into $c\bar s$ in Fig.~\ref{fg:Gamma_tauph} for the $\tau$-phobic scenario, respectively.
-The two-loop corrections to $\Delta_b$ ($\Delta_s$) reduce the partial decay widths to $b\bar b$ ($c\bar s$) pairs for the central scale choices by ${\cal O}(10\%)$.
-The bands at NLO (dashed blue curves) and NNLO (full red curves) are generated by varying the renormalization scales of $\Delta_b$ and $\Delta_s$ between $1/2$ and $2$ times the corresponding central scales $\mu_0$.
-A significant reduction of the dashed one-loop bands of ${\cal O}(10\%)$ to the full two-loop bands at the per-cent level can be inferred from these results.
+As a particular application we analyze the partial decay widths of the heavy neutral MSSM Higgs bosons into $b\bar b$ pairs and of the charged Higgs boson into $c\bar s$ in Fig.~\ref{fg:Gamma} for the $M_h^{125}$ scenario, respectively.
+The two-loop parts of $\Delta_b$ ($\Delta_s$) reduce the partial decay widths to $b\bar b$ ($c\bar s$) pairs for the central scale choices by ${\cal O}(10\%)$.
+The NLO bands (dashed blue curves) and the NNLO bands (full red curves) are generated by varying the renormalization scales of $\Delta_b$ and $\Delta_s$ between $1/3$ and $3$ times the corresponding central scales $\mu_0$\footnote{We have extended the usual range to a factor of three, because for a factor of two, the bands do not overlap so that the more restricted range is not appropriate.}.
+A significant reduction of the dashed one-loop bands of ${\cal O}(10\%)$ to the full two-loop bands at the per-cent level can be inferred from these results which is expected based on the previously known two-loop corrections \cite{deltabnnlo}.
 All NNLO results are positioned at the lower ends of the NLO error bands.
-The small gap for the $H^+\to c\bar s$ decay between the NLO and NNLO bands is due to the cross over of the NLO and NNLO scale dependences of $\Delta_s$ in Fig.~\ref{fg:scale_tauph} at very small scales.